 The majority of our cruises travel on the East River and pass under five famous bridges including:

 - The Brooklyn Bridge – Opened in 1883, this architectural marvel has been designated as a national historic landmark.
 At the time of its opening, it was the tallest structure on the western hemisphere.

 - The Robert F. Kennedy Triborough Bridge – Opened in 1936, this structure stitches Manhattan, Brooklyn, and the Bronx together.
 It’s actually made up of three bridges, a viaduct, and 14 miles of roads.

 Other bridges you will see on Skyline Cruises include the Ed Koch Queensboro Bridge, the Manhattan Bridge, and the Williamsburg Bridge.

 And of Course, Skyline Brings You the Statue of Liberty

 There’s one sight that may be the one that we’re most thankful for:

 The Statue of Liberty – Lady Liberty was a gift from France and was dedicated in October of 1886.
 It was designed by Frederic Auguste Bartholdi.
 The torch has become a symbol of freedom throughout the world.

 Our 3-deck ship, the Skyline Princess will give you tremendous, up-close, views of the Statue of Liberty and they create the perfect backdrop for the event you’re planning.
-All of our public cruises leave from our home port at the World’s Fair Marina, but full ship charters can leave from several other ports, including New Jersey, Westchester, Connecticut, Manhattan, or elsewhere on Long Island.
+All of our public cruises leave from our home port at the World’s Fair Marina, but full ship charters can leave from several other ports, including New Jersey, Connecticut, and elsewhere on Long Island.
 If you’re planning a smaller event, we can rent you a private deck or a table or two on our public dinner cruises.
 To get started, contact us today and talk to our event planners.